 In the menu bar, select File > Save a copy.

-You only see the Save a copy option [Build permission] if app permissions grant Build permission for the underlying dataset, and allow users to make copies of the report.
+You only see the Save a copy option if app permissions grant Build permission for the underlying semantic model, and allow users to make copies of the report.

 Give your report a name, select a destination workspace, and then select Save.

 Your copy is automatically saved to the workspace you selected.